GeodetischeInfrastructuur/geodense/README.md

 Usage: geodense [-h] {list-formats,densify,check-density} ...

-Check density of, and densify geometries using the geodesic (ellpsoidal great-circle) calculation for accurate CRS transformations
+Check density of, and densify geometries using the geodesic (ellipsoidal great-circle) calculation for accurate CRS transformations

 Commands: